Have you ever set sail on the Disney Cruise line? Do you want to go someday but not quite sure about the real cost?

-I am going to share some Disney Cruise Line budget tips to help you determine ALL of the costs associated with this type of trip.
+I am going to share how to save on Disney Cruise prices.
+These tips will help you determine ALL of the costs associated with this type of vacation.

 When you book a Disney Cruise you know what the up-front costs are.
-Unfortunately, there may be unexpected charges on your bill that could potentially break your Disney Vacation budget (here are budget friendly Disney World tips).
+Unfortunately, there may be unexpected charges on your bill that could potentially break your budget (unless you use some budget-friendly Disney World tips).

 Not to worry though.
 As long as you take these five things into consideration before buying your Disney Cruise Line package, you can come in under budget and ease your transition back into reality.

-Cost of Travel
+1. Budget For The Cost of Travel

 Everything you pay for before and during the flight should be counted in your Disney Cruise budget.
-This includes the Starbucks run before a flight, meals between gates on a layover, in flight entertainment and more.
+This includes the Starbucks run before a flight, meals between gates on a layover, in-flight entertainment and more.

-Tips Included in your Disney Cruise Budget
+2. Plan for Tips in your Disney Cruise Budget

 This is something that can surprise a lot of people, especially if they haven’t been on a cruise before.
-First, make sure you have cash on hand and a budget for tipping those who handle your luggage (Disney themed suitcases of course).
+First, make sure you have cash on hand and a budget for tipping those who handle your carry on luggage (Disney themed suitcases of course).

 Disney automatically attaches the gratuity to your final bill, so be prepared to add it to your budget.
 You are free to pay more in the form of cash in envelopes supplied to you, or see customer service before your final day to alter the amount.

-Alcohol/Fine Dining Costs
+3. Prepare for Alcohol/Fine Dining Costs

-The food (even 24 hour room service) is all inclusive on Disney Cruise Lines.
+The food (even 24-hour room service) is all inclusive on Disney Cruise Lines.
 However, alcohol is not included and costs more.
 Be sure to budget how much you intend to drink on the trip.

 There is also an added charge for dining at Palo, which is absolutely worth it, considering the level of the food and customer service experience there.

-Port Expenses to Add to Your Disney Cruise Line Budget
+5. Add Port Expenses to Your Budget

 Whatever you expect to buy would be included in your overall budget and factored into the amount you are prepared to spend on your room.

 It’s a really good idea to thoroughly study the ports your cruise will take you to, so you know what you want to do and how much additional money you will need.

-Here are a few items you might want to purchase for your first (or next) Disney Cruise vacation:
+Here are a few items you might want to purchase for your first (or next) Disney Cruise 2022 vacation: